simphony/simphony-sqmpy/README.md

     export SQMPY_CONFIG = /path/to/config/file/config.py
     python run.py

+### Run With No Configuration
+In this case sqmpy will user in-memory sqlite db, logging to stdout, and a temp folder for staging files.
+State will lost after restarting the application.

 ## Using Sqmpy
 Sqmpy is a flask web application therefor it runs like any other flask applications.
 Put the following code in apython file called run.py and run it: